 The impact of the coronavirus on dividends

-The coronavirus crisis and the volatility in oil prices are having a profound impact on economic growth and the cash position of companies.
+The coronavirus crisis and oil price war are having a profound impact on economic growth and the cash position of companies.

 Many businesses in the most affected sectors such as tourism and hospitality, aviation and retail may have to cut or suspend dividend payments entirely for a period to preserve their cash resources and the viability of their businesses.